Find out about some of national guidance and projects that the NZ Dementia Foundation is helping lead.

 The Mini-ACE webpage is sponsored by the MOH and the Dementia Framework Collaboration.
 It provides access to information about the Mini-ACE, the materials to administer it, and online training.

-The Dementia Mate Wareware Action Plan is the result of a collaboration between Alzheimers NZ, the New Zealand Dementia Cooperative, the Mate Wareware Advisory Rōpū and Dementia New Zealand, with the voices and input of over 300 individuals and groups.
-In 2020, Labour made a pre-election promise to ‘work with the (dementia) sector to implement the Dementia Action Plan’.
-Alongside our partners we continue to advocate for the implementation of this important blueprint into reality..
+The Dementia Mate Wareware Action Plan is the result of a collaboration between the New Zealand Dementia Foundation, Alzheimers New Zealand, Dementia New Zealand, and the Mate Wareware Advisory Rōpū, with the voices and input of over 300 individuals and groups.
+Alongside our partners we continue to advocate for the implementation of this important blueprint into reality.

 Read our summary of the feedback on the draft plan